Let us learn about Hyper-V VM Restore and Boot from Backup. I have recently written about Hyper-V backup using Altaro VM backup.

 DC1-Cloned-Altaro-Restore is the cloned VM.

 What is Boot from Backup?

-The Boot from Backup is one of my favourite feature of Altaro VM backup which allows you to instantly boot any Hyper-V VM version directly from the backup location.
+The Boot from Backup is one of my favorite features of Altaro VM backup, which allows you to instantly boot any Hyper-V VM version directly from the backup location.
 This will help you to reduce the downtime of your critical business application.